christoph-weiser/mpw6/README.md

 # Schematics

-Simply source cadrc in the xschem folder and execute xschem afterwards to get an full overview.
+Simply source cadrc in the xschem folder and execute [xschem](https://xschem.sourceforge.io/stefan/index.html) afterwards to get an full overview.

 ![Top Schematic](docs/pictures/xschem_top.png "Top Schematic")

 # Layout

+The layout was created using [magic](http://opencircuitdesign.com/magic) with the [open_pdk](https://github.com/RTimothyEdwards/open_pdks) sky130 setup as a pcell generator and [klayout](https://www.klayout.de/) for the layout and assembly of the gds.

 ![Top-level layout](docs/pictures/top.png "Top-level layout")